zjunyi19/myway/README.md

-# Real-Time Chat Application
+# Habit Tracking Application

 ## Overview

-This project is a real-time chat application that allows users to communicate with their friends through instant messaging.
-The application uses React for the frontend, Node.js and Express for the backend, and Socket.IO for real-time communication.
-Redis is used for caching unread messages and user online status.
+This project is a habit tracking application that allows users to set, track, and manage their daily habits with friends.
+The application uses React for the frontend, Node.js and Express for the backend, and MongoDB for data storage.
+Redis is used for caching user data and improving performance.

 ## Features

 - User registration and login
-- Add and manage friends
+- Add and manage habits
-- Real-time chat functionality
+- Track daily habit completion
-- Display unread message count
+- View habit statistics and progress
-- User online status display
+- Add friends and start chatting in real-time
-- Message read status management
+- See ranking for habit completion

 ## Technology Stack

 - **Frontend**: React, Axios
-- **Backend**: Node.js, Express, Socket.IO
+- **Backend**: Node.js, Express
 - **Database**: MongoDB
 - **Cache**: Redis